NTNU-IHB/FMI4cpp/README.md

 ***

 #### Running examples/tests

-In order to run the example/test code, a system variable named __TEST_FMUs__ must be present on your system.
-This variable should point to the location of the content found [here](https://github.com/markaren/TEST_FMUs).

 The examples are built by default.
 To change this pass ```-DFMI4CPP_BUILD_EXAMPLES=OFF``` to CMake.
 Test are on the other hand _not_ built by default.
 To change this pass ```-DFMI4CPP_BUILD_TESTS=ON``` to CMake.